sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 If you don’t have docker installed on your machine, you can download and run prometheus and grafana individually from https://prometheus.io/download/ and https://grafana.com/grafana/download.
 And you can use the same configuration files from the above website.
 ```

-- Show how to create a dashboard using the new counter that was created

 ## Tips